An archetale in the Assembling Terrania Cycle.

 We will continue your briefing in the form of a story.
 That will make it easier to remember and will add a dimension of detail and meaning otherwise absent.

 Because storytelling is not my specialty, I have asked the Power Renastra to weave together the events seen fit for inclusion.
 At the end I will have more to say to complete your briefing and indicate what awaits you.

 “Except for the tell, tower, and volcano,” Eve said to herself, “this looks a lot like home.”

 “Eve,” of course, was a name she gained thousands of years after she had died.
-The name her mother bestowed on her meant “Giver of Life.”
+The name her mother bestowed on her was similar to Zoe and meant “Giver of Life.”
 It fit her, for she was the matrilineal ancestor of all humans to come.
 By “home” she meant a coastal savanna in what was later known as East Africa.